mati-lorenz/mati-lorenz.github.io/index.md

 ## About Me

 I am a computational neuroscientist with a background in physics, data science, and neural modeling.
-Currently a postdoctoral researcher at the University Medical Center Hamburg-Eppendorf, I lead theoretical and computational research on multivariate neural information coding.
+Currently a postdoctoral researcher at the University Medical Center Hamburg-Eppendorf, I do theoretical and computational research on multivariate neural information coding.
 I am the lead developer of the Multivariate Information in Neuroscience Toolbox (MINT), which facilitates high-dimensional analysis of neural data.

 My research integrates information theory, electrophysiology, and spiking network models to decode the principles of neural computation.